-(3) Full IBC Approval - All Other IBC Research Protocol Application Amendments: All other amendments to existing approved IBC research protocol applications, including those listed below, require full IBC review and approval before the research may commence.

-- (a) Add research involving additional recombinant or synthetic nucleic acid molecules, or other biological agents or toxins - (b) Add/delete the use of human subjects in conjunction with recombinant or synthetic nucleic acid molecules or biohazardous agents - (c) Add use of CDC select agents and/or toxins, including DURC - (d) Add use of animals - (e) Add use of radioactive materials - (f) Add use of chemo-therapy agents - C. Renewal IBC Research Protocol Application: Approved IBC research protocol applications will be valid for a period of 5 years from the date of approval without requiring renewal.
+- (5) Full IBC Approval All Other IBC Research Protocol Amendments: All other amendments to existing approved IBC research protocol applications, including those listed below, require full IBC review and approval before the research may commence. - (a) Add research involving additional recombinant or synthetic nucleic acid molecules, or other biological agents or toxins (other than those specified above under "(4) Interim Approval by the Biological Safety Officer". - (b) Add/delete the use of human subjects in conjunction with recombinant or synthetic nucleic acid molecules or biohazardous agents. - (c) Add use of CDC select agents and/or toxins, including DURC and PEPP. - (d) Add use of animals. - (e) Add use of radioactive materials. - (f) Add use of chemo-therapy agents. - C. Renewal IBC Research Protocol Application: Approved IBC research protocol applications will be valid for a period of 5 years from the date of approval without requiring renewal.
 Renewal IBC research protocol applications require submission of the full electronic IBC Research Protocol Application, inclusive of updates made through past amendments and any other new information.
 Tools are available in eIBC to facilitate the renewal application.
 Each renewal application shall also include a statement certifying that the PI's cold storage units have been inspected and reviewed within the past year, that inventory records are accurate, that any containers with unidentified contents were promptly evaluated, and their disposition determined.
 (See Section 7.3 I. (3) above.) - (1) Timeline for Submission: Renewal IBC research protocol applications should be submitted at least 90 days prior to the 5 year expiration date of the original IBC approval of the original new application or previous renewal application.
 IBC research protocol renewal applications received under 90 days in advance of the expiration date are at increased risk of not being approved before the expiration date.
-Previously approved research shall not be conducted under an expired approval. - (2) Automated eIBC Generated Email Reminders: Automated reminders generated by eIBC will be emailed to the PI in advance of the pending expiration date. - (3) Full IBC Approval: Renewal IBC research protocol applications require full IBC review and approval prior to the expiration date.
+Previously approved research shall not be conducted under an expired approval.

+- (2) Automated eIBC Generated Email Reminders: Automated reminders generated by eIBC will be emailed to the PI in advance of the pending expiration date. - (3) Full IBC Approval: Renewal IBC research protocol applications require full IBC review and approval prior to the expiration date.
 Failure to obtain the necessary approval by the expiration date requires termination of previously approved research.
 No new research requiring IBC approval may be conducted until a new IBC research protocol application is submitted and approved.
+In extenuating circumstances, the IBC Manager in consultation with the BSO and IBC Chairperson may administratively provide a short extension of an approved IBC protocol provided that a 5 year renewal has been submitted by the PI and is under review by the IBC.

-D. Annual Updates to Approved IBC Research Protocol Application:
+D. Annual Continuing Review to Approved IBC Research Protocol Application: